ddella/Kubernetes-Cluster/89-K8s-Utilities.md

 # Install `nerdctl`
 ContaiNERD CTL is a command-line tool for managing containers for the `containerd` Container Runtime.
 It's compatible with Docker CLI for Docker and has the same UI/UX as the "docker" command.

+> [!IMPORTANT]
+> Install `nerdctl` on every master and worker nodes in your Kubernetes Cluster.
+It makes no sense to install it on your bastion host.
+It will query `containerd`.

 Get the latest version and download `nerdctl` binary file.
 Extract it to `/usr/local/bin`:

 Get the latest version of `nerdctl`: